sarahwalther/application-accelerator-samples/java-rest-service/README.md

 You will need a database running in yur cluster, see [DATABASE.md](DATABASE.md#kubernetes).

+## ResourceServer
+As a resource server, this application needs its associated Authorization server to be up and running.
+The ResourceServerConfig ensures that this is the case.
+You can change the domain of your Authorization server in the `application.properties`.
+--- endResourceServer

 ## Tanzu Application Platform (TAP)

 Using the `config/workload.yaml` it is possible to build, test and deploy this application onto a